 Minor strikes out 7 in 7 innings, Rangers beat Indians 1-0

+Nomar Mazara drove in Elvis Andrus with a sacrifice fly in the fourth, providing all the offense the Rangers needed to extend their win streak to five and remain on the periphery of the American League wild card race.

+“We didn’t know what was going to happen, so now that the deadline is in the past, we know this is the team we’re going to have,” said Minor, the subject of many trade rumors.
+“Before, we thought some guys would be gone, but since then, we kind of came together a little more and we’re just going out to play baseball.”

-Minor (10-6) allowed seven hits and walked one as Texas won its fifth straight.
-The left-hander is 3-0 in eight career appearances against Cleveland, giving up a single run in 23 1/3 innings.
+Minor (10-6), a first-time All-Star at age 31, allowed seven hits and walked one in winning his second post-deadline start.
+The left-hander is 3-0 in eight career appearances against Cleveland, giving up a lone run in 23 1/3 innings.

+The Indians, who are 37-16 since June 4, fell four games behind AL Central-leading Minnesota.

+“I thought Minor did everything well and we kind of caught him at his best,” Cleveland manager Terry Francona said.
+“He could elevate, he could spin the breaking ball to the back foot of the right-handed hitters and he had a changeup.
+We caught him on a bad night.”

-Andrus started the fourth with a triple, coming home a batter later when Mazara flew out to short center.
+Andrus led off the fourth with a triple, coming home a batter later when Mazara flew out to short center.
 He easily beat the bouncing throw home from rookie Oscar Mercado.

-The Indians ended a three-game winning streak and fell to 4-3 on their nine-game homestand.
-Cleveland is 37-16 since June 4 and entered the day three games behind AL Central-leading Minnesota.
+“That’s a big one for Jose and I think he’ll sleep good tonight because that’s his first real save opportunity since (regaining the closer job),” Texas manager Chris Woodward said.
+“Obviously, this is a big series for us and we want to see if we can get back in this thing.”

-Indians starter Aaron Civale (1-1), recalled from Triple-A Columbus before the game, allowed a run in six innings and struck out seven in his second big league appearance.
-The right-hander tossed six scoreless innings against Detroit on June 22.
+Indians right-hander Aaron Civale (1-1), recalled from Triple-A Columbus before the game, allowed one run and three hits in six innings and struck out seven in his second big league appearance.
+He tossed six scoreless frames against Detroit on June 22.

-Civale threw 89 pitches and retired the final nine hitters he faced after Andrus’ triple.
-Andrus went 2 for 4, raising his average to .370 in 72 games against Cleveland.
+Andrus went 2 for 4, raising his average at Progressive Field to a ballpark-record .417.
+His .370 career average over 72 games against the Indians ranks second behind Nomar Garciaparra’s .374.

-Indians right fielder Yasiel Puig, acquired from Cincinnati at the trade deadline, went 2 for 4 and grounded into a double play.
+“We’re just battling, man, the way we scratched and clawed,” Woodward said.
+“Their guy pitched pretty well, but obviously, Elvis legging out a triple and Maz hitting a sac fly is what it came down to.
+That was good.
+We needed that.”

 Reyes struck out in his first two at-bats, giving him six whiffs in a row dating to Sunday.
 Jordan Luplow exited with a right hamstring cramp after stealing third in the seventh, when Cleveland had runners on first and third, but failed to score.